MvPorcalla/Reincarnation_Diary/README.md

 # 📌 Further Support

+If you'd like to improve or contribute to this project, here are some areas where support is welcome:
-- Adding **inline comments and function headers** for better code readability
+- ✨ Adding **inline comments and function header**s to improve code readability
-- Creating **per-file detailed documentation** in Markdown
+- 📝 Creating detailed **per-file documentation in Markdown** for easier project understanding
-- Optimizing or improving the **project folder structure** for scalability and maintainability
+- 🗂️ Refining the **project folder structure** for better organization and scalability

-👉 Feel free to reach out or contribute to enhance the project further! 😊
+👉 Feel free to reach out, submit feedback, or contribute to make this project even better! 😊

 ---